geosoft1/tools/README.md

     * Create a simple layout for ide (liteide.ini.mini)
     * Lot of gophers use Monaco font so add in ide
     * Also create a GOPATH to the go-programs directory and add a HelloWorld project
-	* add git support (1.0.4.0+)
+    * Add git support (1.0.4.0+)
     * Add launcher to Unity with some useful functions on right-click.
 Other DE users have a shortcut on desktop
     * Add git support in ide on `` ctrl+` ``.
 Be sure you have configured [git] (https://help.github.com/articles/set-up-git) before with proper [ssh keys](https://help.github.com/articles/generating-ssh-keys) or use -g switch for.
     * Extend project templates with **Go1 Simple Project** and **Go1 GPL Project**

-    * see [CHANGES](https://github.com/geosoft1/tools/blob/master/CHANGES) for new features and bug corrections or use -h option to get help
+    See [CHANGES](https://github.com/geosoft1/tools/blob/master/CHANGES) for new features and bug corrections or use -h option to get help.
+Read [USING.md](https://github.com/geosoft1/tools/blob/master/USING.md) for more details.

 * **Use**

     Download anywhere and run from your file browser with double click.
 If you prefer Terminal go to the directory with the script and run

         ./Install.sh

     To add git support run from Terminal

         ./Install.sh -g

-    To see other options use -h switch.
-Read [USING.md](https://github.com/geosoft1/tools/blob/master/USING.md) for more details.
+    To uninstall use

+        ./Install.sh -u

     Run periodicaly or if compiler/ide versions change to update the sistem.
     Projects are not affected if you overinstall.